A Victorious Life Overflowing with Grace and Truth

 And I heard a great voice out of heaven saying, Behold, the tabernacle of God is with men, and he will dwell with them, and they shall be his people, and God himself shall be with them, and be their God.
 And God shall wipe away all tears from their eyes; and there shall be no more death, neither sorrow, nor crying, neither shall there be any more pain: for the former things are passed away.

-Greg studied philosophy at USC from 1983-1989, where Dallas became a lifelong mentor and friend.
+Greg Jesson studied philosophy at USC from 1983-1989, where Dallas became a lifelong mentor and friend.
 Greg says that for those who knew and loved Dallas, studied under him, or labored with him, ten lifetimes with him would not have been enough.
 Specializing in Metaphysics, Epistemology, Philosophy of Mind, Philosophy of Religion, Phenomenology and Edmund Husserl, Greg has taught at several colleges, and lectured widely in America and Europe.
-He is currently an Assistant Professor of Philosophy at Luther College and the head of their Center of Ethics and Public Life.
+He recently retired from teaching philosophy at Luther College and the University of Iowa.
+He was also the Director of the Center for Ethics and Public Life at Luther College.